antonmi/espec_phoenix/spec/README.md

-The specs are in test_app application.
+The specs are in rumbl application.